 We can easily imagine that if the system dynamics were different, so as to drive it to its "dead" equilibrium state, there would not be uncertainty in the future.
-The nonlinear type of dynamics we used is the agent that made the system "alive", i.e., changing and no dying.
+The nonlinear type of dynamics we used is the agent that made the system "alive", i.e. changing and not dying.
 Apparently, what makes the system alive is the same agent that creates the uncertainty.
-Only dead systems are certain-and this might be useful to recall when thinking to eliminate uncertainty.
+Only dead systems are certain - and this might be useful to recall when thinking about eliminating uncertainty.

-The type of uncertainty we observed here could be hardly classified in categories typically used in hydrology.
-It is not model uncertainty, i.e., incomplete representation of reality, because our system is artificial.
+The type of uncertainty we observe here could be hardly classified in categories typically used in hydrology.
+It is not model uncertainty, i.e. incomplete representation of reality, because our system is artificial.
 It is not parameter uncertainty, because we assumed that the parameters are completely known.
-In is not even data uncertainty, as our inputs and outputs are assumed fully known and constant, and in fact we have not assumed any measurement error.
+It is not even data uncertainty, as our inputs and outputs are assumed fully known and constant, and in fact we have not assumed any measurement error.
 The uncertainty in the initial conditions should be thought of as a consequence of the premise of incomplete precision, rather than as a measurement error.
 One may think that the assumed uncertainty 1% is too high to represent this premise.
 But we used this number just for better illustration.
 One may easily experiment with lower uncertainties in initial conditions to see that the behaviour does not change.
 Only the time span of predictability changes.
 For example, reducing uncertainty from 1% to 10^{-6} will extend the predictability time span, but not more than double it.

 All alive natural systems behave more or less this way, and only the predictability time span changes.
 This view unifies phenomena as diverse as the movement of dice and planets, although in the former the time span of predictability is less than a second, whereas in the latter it is several millions of years.
 As strange as it seems, even the solar system is chaotic and unpredictable in such long horizons (Laskar, 1989).
-For example, it has been shown that it may never be possible to accurately calculate the location of the Earth in its orbit 100 million years in the past or into the future (Duncan, 1994; Lissauer, 1999).
+For example, it has been shown that it may never be possible to accurately calculate the location of the Earth in its orbit 100 million years in the past or into the future (Duncan, 1994; Lissauer, 1999), whereas an accurate solution for the orbital and precessional motion of the Earth is limited between 35 to 50 million years (Laskar, 1999).